-People
+- People

 - Ideas

 - Business Environment

 - Infrastructure

 - Place

-- lt is a
+It is a

-2.1.5 A core principle of the Local Industrial Strategy is that the fifth foundation of place reflects the findings of the CPIER.
+$\underline{2.1.5}$ \underline{A} core principle of the Local Industrial Strategy \underline{is} that the fifth foundation of place reflects the findings of the CPIER.
 In this area there will beare economic strategies which respond to the three sub-economies identified in the region.

 - Greater Cambridge

 - Greater Peterborough

 - The Fens

 - 2.1.6 Investments will only be made if they can demonstrate that they will support the delivery of the Growth Ambition Statement and the Local Industrial Strategy, and the more detailed place and sector strategies (where they are in place).

-- 2.1.5 The methodology for ensuring investment decisions align with the Combined Authority'ties strategic objectives is set out in section 5.
+- 2.1.5 The methodology for ensuring investment decisions align with the Combined Authorities strategic objectives is set out in section 5.

-2.2 Cambridgeshire and Peterborough Annual Report & Business Plan 2019-2020
+2.2 Cambridgeshire and Peterborough Annual Report & Business Plan 2019 2020

 - 2.2.1 With the creation of the Combined Authority in 2017 and the Mayoral election in May 2017, the Devolution Deal with Government provides for the transfer of significant powers for transport, housing, skills and investment.
-Through the deal, the Combined Authority has the power to create investment, bringing togetherfunding for devolved powers to be used to deliver a 30 year programme oftransformational investment in the region.
+Through the deal, the Combined Authority has the power to create investment, bringing together funding for devolved powers to be used to deliver a 30-year programme of transformational investment in the region.
 This includes the control of a new - 2.2.1 £20m a year funding allocation over 30 years.
-The initial Cambridgeshire and Peterborough Combined AuthorityThe CPCA Annual Report & Business Plan wasagreedis approved in March 2018January and setsets out the investment priorities for the period to 2020forthcoming financial year.
+The initial Cambridgeshire and Peterborough Combined AuthorityThe CPCA Annual Report & Business Plan was agreed approved in March 2018 January and setsets out the investment priorities for the period to 2020 forthcoming financial year.
 For simplicity the rest of this document will refer to it as the Business Plan. - 2.2.2 The Combined Authority has been developing continues to develop its detailed strategies for key areas of activity including: - Housing Strategy - Skills Strategy - Local Industrial Strategy - Local Transport Plan - Non-statutory spatial planStatutory Spatial Framework - 2.2.3 The Combined Authority has 12 priority projects and programmes, which are based upon the CPIER objectives and the strategies highlighted above.
 These 12 priority programmes and are reflected in the Business Plan.
-On 30th January 2019, along with other projects.
+On 30th January 2019, along with other projects. - 2.2.32.2.4 Alongside the Business Plan, and in line with its statutory duties, the Cambridgeshire and Peterborough Combined Authority Board approved approves both a one-year budget, and a four-year Medium-Term Financial Plan, that forms the investment plan for the Combined Authority.
+This allocates resources to deliver the next stages of these priority.